Gigafactory Shanghai: Production

 The Gigafactory Shanghai was temporarily shut down for approximately two weeks by order of the government on 29 January 2020, due to the COVID-19 pandemic.
 Production resumed 10 February, as did for suppliers and other companies around the country.
 Several precautions were taken to prevent virus spread, so preliminary plans indicate Tesla could add a second shift of production by the beginning of Q2 2020 which would increase line capacity to approximately 3,500 vehicles per week.
 By the end of the year, it reached 8,000 vehicles per week, and some of them were found to be right hand drive for export purpose to Australia and New Zealand.
 In November 2021, total production was 56,965 vehicles and capacity was estimated to be nearing 700,000 vehicles per year, becoming the largest of the Tesla factories.
 On 28 March 2022, Gigafactory Shanghai was again shut down, this time for 22 days due to a government lockdown in response to the 2022 Shanghai COVID-19 outbreak.
 It officially reopened on 19 April 2022, initially operating only one shift, with 8,000 workers sleeping at the factory, but resumed normal production near the end of May.

 On 12 January 2022, the China Association of Automobile Manufacturers (CAAM) announced that 310,000 new energy vehicles (NEVs) were exported from China in 2021, and that half of the total were assembled in Giga Shanghai.
 These produced cars are mainly sold to regions such as Europe and Asia and 10 more countries around the world.
 The main export destination for Chinese-made NEVs was Europe.
 The China Association of Automobile Manufactures Data showed that the most popular option is Tesla's Model 3.

+Tesla announced on 8 December 2025 that 4,000,000 vehicles had been built at Giga Shanghai.